About

 What is Next Steps?

-Next Steps is one of the biggest and most important studies of the generation born in 1989-90 anywhere in the world.
-It began following 16,000 young people who were in Year 9 in 2004 at state or independent secondary schools across England.
+It began following 16,000 young people, born in 1989-1990, who were in Year 9 in 2004 at state or independent secondary schools across England.

-We hope to keep following you throughout your adult lives, building a complete picture of what life is like for your generation.
+We hope to keep following you throughout your lives, building a complete picture of what life is like for your generation.

 In this section